BUILDING BUZZ FOR HBO MAX SHOWS

-“It was like the blueprint for my time in New York,” Falcon says of the groundbreaking HBO series about four single ladies looking for love in the big city.
+“It was like the blueprint for my time in New York,” says Falcon, Advertising and Marketing Communications ’05, of the groundbreaking HBO series about four single ladies looking for love in the big city.
 “It was my show—it was aspirational for me.”

 Cut to 20 years later: Falcon is sitting in a van in Manhattan with original SATC stars Sarah Jessica Parker, Cynthia Nixon, and Kristin Davis, getting ready to unveil the first look at And Just Like That, a 10-episode sequel.

 “Working on that show now is such a pinch-me moment,” marvels Falcon.
 “It’s truly unbelievable.”

 As senior vice president of publicity at HBO Max, Falcon handles pretty much every aspect of a new show’s rollout, from publicity photos to talent interviews to screening events.
 Her team launched a successful awards campaign for the Jean Smart comedy Hacks, turned the low-budget documentary Class Action Park into a festival juggernaut, and collaborated with anonymous social-media gossip monger “Deuxmoi” to create buzz around the dating reality show FBoy Island.